jonluca/Interesting-Snippets/README.md

 Thomas Browne, c.
 1640

 ... it being no ordinary or Almanack business, but a probleme Mathematical, to finde out the difference of hours in different places; nor do the wisest exactly satisfy themselves in all.
 For the hours of several places anticipate each other, according to their Longitudes; which are not exactly discovered of every place.

+## On Writing

+From James Gleick

+With words we begin to leave traces behind us like breadcrumbs: memories in symbols for others to follow.
+Ants deploy their pheromones, trails of chemical information; Theseus unwound Ariadne’s thread.
+Now people leave paper trails.
+Writing comes into being to retain information across time and across space.
+Before writing, communication is evanescent and local; sounds carry a few yards and fade to oblivion.
+The evanescence of the spoken word went without saying.
+So fleeting was speech that the rare phenomenon of the echo, a sound heard once and then again, seemed a sort of magic.
+“This miraculous rebounding of the voice, the Greeks have a pretty name for, and call it Echo,” wrote Pliny.
+“The spoken symbol,” as Samuel Butler observed, “perishes instantly without material trace, and if it lives at all does so only in the minds of those who heard it.”
+Butler was able to formulate this truth just as it was being falsified for the first time, at the end of the nineteenth century, by the arrival of the electric technologies for capturing speech.
+It was precisely because it was no longer completely true that it could be clearly seen.
+Butler completed the distinction: "The written symbol extends infinitely, as regards time and space, the range within which one mind can communicate with another; it gives the writer’s mind a life limited by the duration of ink, paper, and readers, as against that of his flesh and blood body."